aerenchyma/ProgramsInformationPeople/_sources/Testing/intro-TestCases.rst

             s = 'hello world'
             self.assertEqual(s.split(), ['hello', 'world'])

+    # (Note this following line of code is what you need to do when you write test code -- but in the textbook here, to get tests to show up nicely, there is a slightly different syntax! the ideas behind the tests and the other formatting are essentialy the same)

-    # invoke the main() function from the unittest module, which runs all the tests
+    # Invoke the main() function from the unittest module, which runs all the tests
     unittest.main(verbosity=2)